 2. PageRank can be easily increased by the "link-farms" see figure 1

-Link-Farms(definition from http://en.wikipedia.org/wiki/Link_farm) - link farm is any group of web sites that all hyperlink to every other site in the group.[1]
+Link-Farms(definition from http://en.wikipedia.org/wiki/Link_farm) - a link farm is any group of web sites that all hyperlink to every other site in the group.[1]
 In graph theoretic terms, a link farm is a clique.

 figure 1